Nithish122/SQL-Learning-2025/README.md

 # Notes
 In this folder i'm keeping daily Track of notes and What i learnt Points in this folder as Docx.

+# Notes PDF
+In this folder i'm keeping the PDF notes which i referred while learning.